A discrete event simulator for policy evaluation in liver allocation in Eurotransplant: Introduction

 Simulation can thus play a key role in moving Eurotransplant's liver allocation system forward.
 However, existing simulation models are not directly applicable to Eurotransplant.
 Such models typically simulate allocation for a single patient population, whereas Eurotransplant needs to balance the interests of the populations from its eight member countries.
-A complicating factor in this is that ET member countries have different organ donation rates per million population \cite{et_donor_pmp}, such that they face different challenges in liver allocation.
+A complicating factor in this is that Eurotransplant member countries have different organ donation rates per million population \citep{et_donor_pmp}, such that they face different challenges in liver allocation.
 Moreover, existing models typically implement allocation rules that are specific to the country for which the simulator was designed.
 For instance, allocation rules of SAM software place much emphasis on physical distances between the donor and transplantation candidate, because geographical sharing in the United States is primarily constrained by physical distances.
 In Eurotransplant, on the other hand, geographical sharing is mostly impeded by country borders.
-ELAS therefore gives substantial priority to candidates located in the same country as the donor, and a mechanism is implemented in ELAS which ensures that livers transplanted across country borders with absolute international priority are paid back.
+ELAS therefore gives substantial priority to candidates located in the same country as the donor, and implements a mechanism that ensures that livers transplanted with priority across country borders are repaid to the exporting country.
 Existing simulation models do not implement such mechanisms, and are thus a poor fit for Eurotransplant.

-This has motivated us to develop a discrete event simulator tailored to Eurotransplant, which we refer to as the ELAS simulator.
-Code for the ELAS simulator is implemented in Python, and made publicly available together with synthetic data.\footnote{http://github.com/hansdeferrante/Eurotransplant\_ELAS\_simulator} By default, the ELAS simulator simulates ET liver allocation according to ET allocation rules.
-The modular design of the simulator enables end users to also use the simulator for policy evaluation.
+This has motivated us to develop a discrete event simulator tailored to Eurotransplant.
+We refer to this simulator as the ``ELAS simulator''.
+Code for the ELAS simulator is implemented in Python and made publicly available together with synthetic data.\footnote{\url{http://github.com/hansdeferrante/Eurotransplant_ELAS_simulator}} By default, the ELAS simulator simulates liver allocation according to Eurotransplant allocation rules.
+The modular design of the simulator enables end users to use the simulator for policy evaluation.

+It is clear that the development of the ELAS simulation could not be done, and was not done, in isolation.
+Multiple stakeholders were involved in various phases of the project.
+In particular, members of the Eurotransplant Liver and Intestine Advisory Committee (ELIAC), who are hepatologists and transplant surgeons who represent Eurotransplant's member countries, have given feedback on numerous occasions on the conceptual design of the simulator; also at Eurotransplant Annual Meetings, physicians and transplantation coordinators have commented on various aspects of the simulator.